 As such, quitting drugs ‘cold turkey’ means putting an abrupt stop to drugs and alcohol use.

-Most approaches are done at home without medical assistance or intervention.
 People who use this technique do so in the belief that it will be easier to stop using the substance immediately.
-Some believe that if they disassociate themselves with the drug entirely, they will feel less compelled to start using again.
+Some believe that if they disassociate themselves from the drug entirely, they will feel less compelled to start using it again.

 For others, detoxing at home is the most convenient method because they don’t have medical insurance and are unable to afford treatment services.

 As painful and uncomfortable the experience might be, they believe they can do it on their own without the need for specialized drug addiction treatment.
-Another reason for going cold turkey is because the addict prefers to do it in a familiar environment where they can feel safer and supported by friends and family.
+Another reason for going cold turkey is that the addict prefers to do it in a familiar environment where they can feel safer and supported by friends and family.

-However, quitting cold turkey should not be mistaken for detoxification.
-Detox is a slow process of clearing drugs from the body in a safe and controlled setting.
 Detoxing allows the body enough time to purge physical cravings and the freedom to go through several uncomfortable feelings and changes brought about by the body breaking free of the drug.

 Why Quitting Cold Turkey Is So Hard?